Scalar two-point functions at the late-time boundary of de Sitter: Two-point functions via the late-time boundary operators

-here the convention is such that $\nu^2=\frac{d^2}{4}-m^2=-\rho^2$ and $\rho$ denotes the real positive root, in other words $\nu=i\rho$.
-Here we are more explicit about the coefficients then \cite{Sengor:2019mbz} and include subdominant contributions as well.
+where the convention is such that $\nu^2=\frac{d^2}{4}-m^2=-\rho^2$ and $\rho$ denotes the real positive root, in other words $\nu=i\rho$.
+Here we are more explicit about the coefficients than \cite{Sengor:2019mbz} and include subdominant contributions as well.
 Demanding the operators to be normalized with respect to the inner product \eqref{principinnerproduct} implies

-where we made use of \eqref{complexgamma} to simplify the complex gamma functions.
+where we made use of \eqref{complexgamma} to simplify the complex Gamma functions.
 This leads to the following normalized operators

 The only nontrivial commutation relation for the operators in the principal series representation is